 - your asthma triggers and how to avoid them

 - how and when to take your medications, both for symptom control and for quick relief

 - indicators of when you’re controlling your asthma well and when you need to seek emergency medical attention

-If you’re having an asthma attack and don’t have your rescue inhaler on hand, there are several things that you can do, such as sitting upright, staying calm, and steadying your breathing.
-Additionally, drinking warm coffee or tea or inhaling eucalyptus essential oil may also ease your symptoms.
+If you’re having an asthma attack and don’t have your rescue inhaler on hand, there are several things that you can do, like sitting upright, staying calm, and steadying your breathing.

 It’s important to remember that asthma attacks can be very serious and require emergency medical attention.
-If you’re experiencing the symptoms of a serious asthma attack, such as severe shortness of breath, severe wheezing, or difficulty speaking, you should call 911.
+If you’re experiencing the symptoms of a serious asthma attack, like severe shortness of breath, severe wheezing, or difficulty speaking, you should call 911.